VINCI Airports – Publication by London Gatwick Airport

 About VINCI

 VINCI is a global player in concessions and construction, employing more than 217,000 people in some 100 countries.
 We design, finance, build and operate infrastructure and facilities that help improve daily life and mobility for all.
-Because we believe in all-round performance, above and beyond economic and financial results, we are committed to operating in an environmentally, socially responsible and ethical manner.
+Because we believe in all-round performance, we are committed to operating in an environmentally, socially responsible and ethical manner.
 And because our projects are in the public interest, we consider that reaching out to all our stakeholders and engaging in dialogue with them is essential in the conduct of our business activities.
 Based on that approach, VINCI’s ambition is to create long-term value for its customers, shareholders, employees, partners and society in general. www.vinci.com

+This press release is an official information document of the VINCI Group

 PRESS CONTACT